 Turbidity in water is caused by suspended matter, such as clay, silt, finely divided organic and inorganic matter, soluble coloured organic compounds, and plankton and other microscopic organisms (APHA, 1985).
+It is an optical property characterized by the absorption and scattering of light in water (L. Arul Pragasan and T. Gomathi, 2024).
 It was measured by a nephelometric method which gives measurements as nephelometric turbidity units (NTU).
 The standard turbidity is about 70 NTU (Zati Sharip, 2015).